Stably semiorthogonally indecomposable varieties

-\textbf{Notation and conventions.} All triangulated categories and varieties in this paper are over a field $\k$.
+All triangulated categories and varieties in this paper are over a field $\k$.
 Tensor products, pullbacks, and pushforwards are assumed to be derived.
-For a subcategory $\mA$ and an object $F$ in some category, the symbol $F \otimes \mA$ denotes the set of all tensor products $F \otimes A$ for objects $A \in \mA$.
+For a subcategory $\mA$ and an object $F$ in some category the symbol $F \otimes \mA$ denotes the set of all tensor products $F \otimes A$ for objects $A \in \mA$.